DanieleCorrado/Polibook/readme.txt

 Presents a university website where the user (student) can monitor the progress of his university career.

 Convenzioni:
-    * javascript : camelCase -> esempio, esempioSecondo, ClasseEsempio
+    * javascript : camelCase
-    * php : snake_case -> esempio, esempio_secondo, Classe_esempio
+    * php : snake_case
-    * html, css: kebab-case -> esempio, esempio-secondo, classe-esempio
+    * html, css: kebab-case

 Commenti:
     * in italiano